 - Most characters' class development paths have "best practices" that are usually easiest to determine by reading a guide.
 However, the games always feature a couple of Runestones which allows a character to reset their class to the very first class change, turning useless final classes (such as High Master or Ninja Master) awesome via carrying over their skills unto another class and turning it into a hybrid (bow-using Dragon Lord for instance).

-- Faction-Specific Endings: Present in Der Langrisser, Langrisser III, Langrisser IV and -Tensei- depending on who the party allies with.
+- Faction-Specific Endings: Present in Der Langrisser, Langrisser III, Langrisser IV, -Tensei- and both parts of Langrisser I & II depending on who the party allies with.

 - Fantastic Racism: Everyone treats the Demon Tribe as if they were Always Chaotic Evil when that is simply untrue.
 Some of them were subjected to More Than Mind Control by Böser, but for the most part they only supported Chaos because everyone else treated them like crap.
 This actually makes the Light path seem really horrific if you think about it, as it implies the continued marginalization and possible genocide of an entire race just because Lushiris never liked them and they have funny ears.